 Clinical trials are conducted under very specific conditions.
-The adverse reaction rates observed in the clinical trials may not reflect the rates observed in practice and should not be compared to the rates in the clinical trials of another drug.
-Adverse drug reaction information from clinical trials may be useful in identifying and approximating rates of adverse drug reactions in real-world use.
+The adverse reaction rates observed in the clinical trials, therefore may not reflect the rates observed in practice and should not be compared to the rates in the clinical trials of another drug.
+Adverse drug reaction information from clinical trials is useful for identifying and approximating rates of adverse drug reactions in real-world use.